 Ouch- This pushes our retirement date out over 20 years!
 As you can see, the savings rate has much more impact than the market rate in determining your retirement date.
 This is good news, too, because unlike the market, your savings rate is completely within your control!
 Traditional advice is to save 10% of your income.
 How does that look in the chart above?

 40 years?!
 No thanks.
 For me, the thought of sitting in a cubicle for 40 years terrifies me.
 I want to get out and explore the world.
 I want to go on hour long walks in nature, and still have time for fitness, cooking, and creativity every day.
 That’s why I advocate for very high savings rates!
-(See this MMM post for details on exactly how to calculate your current savings rate.)
+(See this MMM post for details on exactly how to calculate your current savings rate and net worth, and sign up for Personal Capital to start tracking your net worth over time.)

 The early retirement equation does a great job in showing how your savings rate is the single most important factor in determining how many years are in your working career.
 Recent college graduates just entering the workforce can use this powerful tool to literally plan how long they’d like to work.
 For those like myself who have made bad financial decisions for years and need a financial 180, changing your views on lifestyle and spending is difficult.
 It is almost ‘common knowledge’ that times are always tough, and saving money is always an impossible challenge.